TYC Leadership Team 2017-18

 Mana is passionate about issues related to the democratic engagement, labour-market integration, and social cohesion of vulnerable communities within the Greater Toronto Area.
 These interests were sparked by her experience interning with organizations such as Samara Canada, where she worked on projects such as Democracy Talks which aimed to strengthen civic and political engagement across different communities.
 Moreover, Mana’s collaboration with organizations such as Lifeline Syria and Diversity Exchange encouraged her to pursue a career in the public service, so that she could contribute to meaningful policymaking that help improve the living standards of her community.
 Mana will be working as a policy intern with Ontario’s Ministry of Attorney General in the Summer of 2017.

-Ninar is currently attending grade 12 and plans to pursue political science at the University of Toronto.
+Ninar is currently attending the University of Toronto.
 Her interests lie in international politics, human rights, and law.

 Ever since she moved to Canada four years ago, she was eager to involve herself in her community.
 She volunteers in various community-oriented organizations aimed at empowering minorities.
 She is bilingual in English and Arabic, and writes in a local paper about issues affecting the community.
 She also volunteers with different organizations that assist newly arrived Syrians in Canada, including acting as a translator for Syrian newcomers with the Daughters for Life foundation, which aims to sponsor the education of women in the Middle East.
 She has also began to involve herself in politics, such as volunteering with a former MPP candidate and being selected to participate in the 2016 Legislative Assembly of Ontario Model Parliament.
 She is a recipient of the Duke of Edinburgh Award, bronze level, and is currently working on her silver.

 TURJA CHOWDHURY, TRANSIT LEAD